devpsiarch/Sudoku-solver-C/README.md

-a sudoku solver am working on !!!

-can solve EVIL difficulty on websudoku.com (didnt test it on other sites)

-it still needs manual incertion of the puzzel , will be implemented soon !

-potential storage of puzzels in a folder as text files to be solved
+sudoku solver that works mildly fine !!! still the implimentation for a read methode to copy the puzzel isnt yet available..

+prerequisites:
+python
+make

+how to cheat :
+copy the puzzel to the grid in src/puzzel.c run make to get the solution txt file run the python script u have 5 second of delay to get to the websudoku.com website